 - Specialist: There are clinics where the specialist is the one who manages the patient treatment every step of the way.
 There are also clinics where only the important tasks are taken care of by the specialist, the rest is left in the hands of the team’s healthcare professionals.
 So, make sure you know who will manage your treatment to ensure that you are provided with continuity of care and the best possible chance to solve your issue.

 - Location: To many couples, IVF treatment is a hard and long journey to take.
 It requires couples to travel back and forth between home and the clinic often.
 So, make sure the fertility clinic you go with is located in a convenient location to save you time and hassle.

 STEPS TO EXPECT DURING IVF:

 - Pituitary suppression: Your natural cycle is suppressed with the use of medication (GnRH agonist/antagonist).

-- Ovarian stimulation: A fertility hormone (FSH) is injected daily for between 9 to 14 days to encourages the ovaries to produce more eggs than usual.
+- Ovarian stimulation: A fertility hormone (FSH) is injected daily for between 9 to 14 days to encourage the ovaries to produce more eggs than usual.

 - Egg monitoring: The egg development is monitored via ultrasound to make sure the number and size of the eggs are adequate before aiding their maturation by the final injection.

-- Fertilisation: The eggs and the sperm are mixed together in an incubator for a few days to allow them to be fertilised.
+- Fertilization: The eggs and the sperm are mixed together in an incubator for a few days to allow them to be fertilized.

 - Embryo transfer: Embryo transfer occurs two to five days after egg retrieval.